thisismydesign/wealth/README.md

 Supports:
 - Import exchange rates from MNB
-- Import rates from Google Finance through a [public google spreadsheet](https://docs.google.com/spreadsheets/d/1sengA50qeOqxxVPKAOQmGLRyTjkzSJMI8bBMtJzwQEc)
-- Import activity (trades, dividends, deposit, withdrawal) from IBKR
+- Manually adding assets, trades, income
 - Import activity (trades, staking) from Kraken
-- Tax calculation in custom currency using FIFO method
+- Tax calculation for crypto using the "back box" method
-- Personalized seeds to load existing data programatically
 - Store asset prices in different currencies, such as tax base and trade base currencies

 ### Usage